-(3) Check tertiary entrance requirements and VET qualifications you may need
+(3) Check tertiary entrance requirements and VET qualifications you may need lertiary / entrance Ter creat Gineraniee

-Tertiary entrance

 To get into many tertiary courses, you'll need an Australian Tertiary Admission Rank (ATAR).
 To be eligible, you have to:

 - satisfactorily complete an English subject - complete 5 General subjects, or 4 General subjects + 1 Applied subject or VET course at Certificate III or above.